HugoReeves/learn-go/basics/vars-consts/vars-consts.md

 	An example is: `var textOne, textTwo string = "Hello", "There"`

 * `var NAME TYPE`
-	Similar to the above method, this is a clear way of defining a variable but there is no value given when the variable is created.
+	Similar to the first method, this is a clear way of defining a variable but there is no value given when the variable is created.
+Vars created with this will have a zero value until they are changed, so a bool will be false and an int will be 0.
 	For example: `var decision bool`

 * `NAME := VALUE`